 - Mandamus Court Application (June 2007)

 - Special columns, Opening of the Petitcodiac Causeway Gates (April 14, 2010)

 Riverkeeper launch (February 18, 1999)

-During an 11 year period, Riverkeeper writes over 100 news releases in English and French, dozens of columns and letters to the editor and conducts over 500 media interviews to support the Petitcodiac River cause.
-Averaged between 10 and 15 media hits a month during this period (radio, newsprint, television) and the organisation became a well-known and respected public entity with the local communities, the media, elected officials and public servants.
+During an 11-year period, Riverkeeper writes over 100 news releases in English and French, dozens of columns and letters to the editor and conducts over 500 media interviews to support the Petitcodiac River cause.
+Averaged between 10 and 15 media hits a month during this period (radio, newsprint, television) and the organization became a well known and respected public entity with the local communities, the media, elected officials and public servants.

 Researched, wrote the content and directed the creation of Petitcodiac Riverkeeper’s first website, which came online in September 1999.
 Many new campaigns and sections were added over the years with the assistance of summer students (causeway campaign section, natural and cultural heritage values section, tidal bore section, toxic pollution section, river atlas, abandoned dams section, news archives, annual reports, publications, etc.).

 River heritage inventory (December 1999)

 In 1999, Riverkeeper initiated and led a comprehensive exercise to resurrect and promote the rich natural and cultural heritage of the Petitcodiac River/Shepody Bay Estuary, situated at the headwaters of the Bay of Fundy.
 Researched and drafted a detailed Pre-screening Report to nominate the Petitcodiac as a Canadian Heritage River.
 Set up and facilitated the work of the Petitcodiac River Heritage Committee, which consisted of local historians, a First Nations Chief, provincial and federal civil servants and Riverkeeper volunteers.